-The carriage consists of a 21⁄2" × 21⁄2" Flexible Plate 4 and is guided along the Strips by the Reversed Angle Bracket 1 and two Angle Brackets on the opposite side.
-The Angle Brackets are held in place by Bolts 5.
+The carriage consists of a 1⁄2" X21⁄2" Flexible Plate 4 and is guided along the Strips by the Reversed Angle Bracket 1 and two Angle Brackets on the opposite side.
+The Angle Brackets are held in place by Bolts 5

-The cutting blade is represented by a Road Wheel fixed on a 3‡" Rod journalled in two Flat Trunnions.
+The cutting blade is represented by a Road Wheel fixed on a 33" Rod journalled in two flat Trunnions.
 A Pulley on this Rod is connected by a belt of Cord to a second Pulley on the Crank Handle.

-wards by a crank consisting of a Bush Wheel 6 fixed on a 2" Rod.
+The carriage is moved backwards and forwards by a crank consisting of a Bush Wheel 6 fixed on a 2" Rod.
 This Rod is journalled in the Flanged Plate and in the centre hole of a Double Angle Strip fixed across the interior of the base by the Bolt 2 and another in a similar position on the opposite side.
 A 1" Pulley on the 2" Rod is connected by a crossed belt of Cord to a further 1" Pulley secured to the Crank Handle between the 51⁄2" Flexible Plates.

 A guard for the rotating blade is provided by two Curved Strips attached to a 51⁄2" Strip 3.
-This Strip is fastened at one end to the Flanged Plate by a 21⁄2" Strip and a Fishplate 7, and at its other end it is attached to a 21⁄2" ×21⁄2" Flexible Plate bolted horizontally to the Flanged Plate.
+This Strip is fastened at one end to the Flanged Plate by a 21⁄2" Strip and a Fishplate 7, and at its other end it is attached to a $2\frac{1}{2}'' \times 2\frac{1}{2}''$ Flexible Plate bolted horizontally to the Flanged Plate.